shadiamanan/recursive-todo-app/README.md

 **Start the development server**
 `npx remix dev`

 Open your browser at http://localhost:3000 to see the app.

+**Optional**

+To push local changes back to Appwrite:

+`appwrite push`

+To view linked project info:

+`appwrite info`

 ### 2.Linting & Formatting:
 Run eslint or prettier to enforce consistent code style and catch common errors early.